 Address: Idis 6, Heraklion

-Close to the charming port of Heraklion, Souvlaki Tsigos is another local favorite for the ratio of portion to price.
+Close to the charming port of Heraklion, Souvlaki Tsigos is another local favourite for the ratio of portion to price.
 Also they make a nice “Kalamaki” – skewered grilled meat, and burgers.

 Address: Leoforos Ikarou 113

-This is another very good choice of you are in the center of the city, also very close to the Archeological Museum.
+This is another very good choice if you are in the center of the city, also very close to the Archeological Museum.

 Address: Plateia Daskalogianni 3

 The popular mini-chain Krasas has four Heraklion locations, so one is sure to be convenient.
 One of their locations is directly by the airport, perfect for a bite before your trip back or a quick taste of Greece as soon as you pick up your car.

 Address: Stadiou 78 (by the airport), Idomeneos 40 (Town Center), plus two other locations in town.